 Say the words “northern Chile” and there’s probably only one place that pops into your head: San Pedro de Atacama.
 Sure, there’s a reason it’s one of Chile’s top tourist destinations, but by limiting your trip to only one town in the region means you miss out on the other even more interesting places to visit in northern Chile.

-So if you’re looking for off-the-beaten-trail things to do in Chile, then read on for my top ten places to visit in northern Chile.
+So if you’re looking for interesting and truly off-the-beaten-trail things to do, then read on for my top ten places to visit in northern Chile.

 Places to visit in Northern Chile: Parque Nacional Lauca